microsoft/pict/doc/pict.md

 If a model and options given to the tool do not change, every run will result in the same output.
 However, the output can be randomized if **/r** option is used.
 A randomized generation prints out the seed used for that particular execution to the error output stream.
 Consequently, that seed can be fed into the tool with **/r:seed** option to replay a particular generation.

+Different random seed values will often produce a different number of total test cases.
+This is because packing n-way combinations is a “hard problem” for which PICT and other tools use heuristics.
+These heuristics are deterministic, but they are dependent on initial conditions.
+Sometimes the algorithm is lucky and packs all of your desired combinations into fewer test cases.
+Variations of 5% - 10% are common.

 # Constraints

 Constraints allow you to specify limitations on the domain.
 In the example with partitions, one of the pairs that will occur in at least one test case is **{FAT, 5000}**.
 In reality, the FAT file system cannot be applied on volumes larger than 4,096 MB.
 Note that you cannot simply remove those violating test cases from the result because an offending test case may cover other, possibly valid, pairs that would not otherwise be tested.
 Instead of losing valid pairs, it is better to eliminate disallowed combinations during the generation process.
 In PICT, this can be done by specifying constraints, for example: